Strategyproof and Proportionally Fair Facility Location

-\begin{proof}[Proof of Proposition~\ref{prop: ess char}] {We wish to prove that each of the requirements in Theorem \ref{char: IFS and SP} are necessary for the theorem to hold.
-We show that if any one of the requirements (i.e., strategyproofness, unanimity, anonymity, and IFS) are removed, then the Theorem \ref{char: IFS and SP}---not only fails to hold---but there exists such a mechanism.
-We do this by providing examples of mechanisms that fulfill all but one of the requirements of Theorem~\ref{char: IFS and SP} but is not a phantom mechanism with the $n-1$ phantoms contained in $[1/n, 1-1/n]$. }
+\begin{proof} We wish to prove that each of the requirements in Theorem \ref{char: IFS and SP} are necessary for the theorem to hold.
+We show that if any one of the requirements (i.e., strategyproofness, unanimity, anonymity, and IFS) are removed, then Theorem~\ref{char: IFS and SP}---not only fails to hold---but there exists such a mechanism.
+We do this by providing examples of mechanisms that fulfill all but one of the requirements of Theorem~\ref{char: IFS and SP} but that are not phantom mechanisms with the $n-1$ phantoms contained in $[L/n, L(1-1/n)]$.

-\paragraph{Strategyproofness.} By Proposition~\ref{prop: Egal Nash}, the midpoint mechanism is an example of a mechanism is not strategyproof, but satisfies unanimity, anonymity and IFS. {However, the midpoint mechanism is not a phantom mechanism---this follows immediately because phantom mechanisms are necessarily strategyproof.}
+\textbf{Strategyproofness.} By Proposition~\ref{prop: Egal Nash}, the midpoint mechanism is an example of a mechanism that is not strategyproof, but satisfies unanimity, anonymity and IFS. {However, the midpoint mechanism is not a phantom mechanism---this follows immediately because phantom mechanisms are necessarily strategyproof.}

-\paragraph{Unanimity.} For $n\ge 2$, consider the constant-$\frac{1}{2}$ mechanism, whereby the facility is always located at $\frac{1}{2}$.
+\textbf{Unanimity.} For $n\ge 2$, consider the constant-$\frac{L}{2}$ mechanism, whereby the facility is always located at $\frac{L}{2}$.
 This mechanism is clearly strategyproof and anonymous and does not satisfy unanimity.
-Furthermore, it satisfies IFS because the largest cost that any agent can experience is $\frac{1}{2}$, which is (weakly) lower than $1-\frac{1}{n}$ for any $n\ge 2$. {However, the constant-$\frac{1}{2}$ mechanism is not a phantom mechanism---this follows immediately because phantom mechanisms necessarily satisfy unanimity.\footnote{Recall that Definition~\ref{def: phantom} defines the family of Phantom mechanism as having $(n-1)$ phantoms.
-In the literature, a broader class of mechanisms that has $(n+1)$ phantoms is sometimes referred to as the class of phantom mechanism; unanimity is not necessarily satisfied by mechanisms in this broader class.}}
+Furthermore, it satisfies IFS because the largest cost that any agent can experience is $\frac{L}{2}$, which is (weakly) lower than $L(1-\frac{1}{n})$ for any $n\ge 2$.
+However, the constant-$\frac{L}{2}$ mechanism is not a phantom mechanism---this follows immediately because phantom mechanisms necessarily satisfy unanimity.

-\paragraph{Anonymity.} For simplicity take $n=3$ and consider the mechanism $f$ that locates the facility at
+\textbf{Anonymity.} For simplicity take $n=3$ and consider the mechanism $f$ that locates the facility at

 where $\varepsilon>0$ is sufficiently small.
-This is a Generalized Median Mechanism~\citep{BoJo83} and, hence, is strategyproof.
-Furthermore, it is easy to see that $f$ is unanimous. \citeauthor{BoJo83}'s (\citeyear{BoJo83}) Lemma 3 then says that $f$ is Pareto efficient.
-However, the mechanism is not anonymous: for $\boldsymbol{x}=(0,0,1)$, $f(\boldsymbol{x})=1/3$, but for $\boldsymbol{x}'=(1,0,0)$, $f(\boldsymbol{x}')=1/3+\varepsilon$.
+This is a Generalized Median mechanism~\citep{BoJo83} and, hence, is strategyproof.
+Furthermore, it is easy to see that $f$ is unanimous. \citeauthor{BoJo83}'s (\citeyear{BoJo83}) Lemma~3 then says that $f$ is Pareto efficient.
+However, the mechanism is not anonymous: for $\boldsymbol{x}=(0,0,L)$, $f(\boldsymbol{x})=L/3$, but for $\boldsymbol{x}'=(L,0,0)$, $f(\boldsymbol{x}')=L/3+\varepsilon$.